akerosambrown/nuxt-cms/content/index.md

-# My First Page!!!!
+---
+title: Home page
+description: This is the home page
+seo:
+  title: Home Page
+  description: This is the home page
+navigation:
+  title: Home
+  description: Home Page Navigation
+  icon: i-lucide-house
+---

+# Home Page

-Here is some content
+Here is some content, and here is some more content